 The stories of the political careers of Carl & Louis Stokes will illuminate and define broader issues in African-American and American urban history.
-While the exhibit will justifiably celebrate the achievements of Carl and Louis Stokes, it will use their experiences to reflect on and explore topics such as the Civil Rights Movement, social and economic disparity and the rise and importance of heroes and exemplars.
-This exhibit will build a connection between the audience and thus help visitors better understand the “worlds” of Carl and Louis Stokes and the importance of the legacies they helped create.
+While the exhibit celebrates the achievements of Carl and Louis Stokes, it also uses their experiences to reflect on and explore topics such as the Civil Rights Movement, social and economic disparity and the rise and importance of heroes and exemplars.

 The lives of Louis and Carl Stokes intersect with major, critical changes in the history of Cleveland and the United States.
 Carl Stokes was the first African-American mayor of a major American city.
 As mayor, he set an agenda to meet the needs of Cleveland residents regardless of their racial and ethnic background.
 He won voter approval for schools, housing and numerous other city projects.
 Equally important, Mayor Stokes demonstrated that in addition to civil rights activism, the cause of economic and social justice could be advanced by understanding the political process.
 His brother, Louis Stokes, played a groundbreaking role in the legal and political life of the nation serving 15 consecutive terms (30 years) as congressman.
 During his tenure he was the chair of the House Select Committee on Assassinations, and a pivotal figure in the Black Democratic Caucus.